curtistlh/MSE_433_Module_3/README.md

 - orders on different conveyors may overlap.

 Therefore, at most 4 orders can be processed simultaneously (one active order per conveyor).

-7) Optional user-defined precedence:
-Additional precedence pairs (o1,o2) can be imposed as:
-- C_{o1} <= S_{o2}

-8) Optional intra-order spacing:
-If min_gap > 0, the model can enforce minimum slot-distance between units of the same order.

 ##### Mathematical MILP Formulation